kunshksingh/BlindEyes/README.md

 Want to do this manually?
 Say "toggle pulse" to turn off/on the automatic sweeping radar sound.
-Say "trigger" to manually toggle a single iteration of the circling sound
+Say "show" to manually toggle a single iteration of the circling sound

 # FAQ/Common Errors